Black Mask (magazine): Contributing authors

 Early Black Mask contributors of note included J. S. Fletcher, Vincent Starrett, and Herman Petersen.
 Shaw, following up on a promising lead from one of the early issues, promptly turned the magazine into an outlet for the growing school of naturalistic crime writers led by Carroll John Daly.
 Daly's private detective Race Williams was a rough-and-ready character with a sharp tongue, establishing a model for many later acerbic private eyes.

 Black Mask later published stories by the profoundly influential Dashiell Hammett, creator of Sam Spade and The Continental Op, and other hardboiled writers who came in his wake, such as Raymond Chandler, Erle Stanley Gardner, Paul Cain, Frederick Nebel, Frederick C. Davis, Raoul F. Whitfield, Theodore Tinsley, Todhunter Ballard (as W.T.
 Ballard), Dwight V. Babcock, and Roger Torrey.
 The best-known contributors to Black Mask were mostly men, but the magazine also published works by many female crime writers, including Marjory Stoneman Douglas, Katherine Brocklebank, Sally Dixon Wright, Florence M. Pettee, Marion O'Hearn, Kay Krausse, Frances Beck, Tiah Devitt and Dorothy Dunn.
 Crime fiction made up most of the magazine's content, but Black Mask also published some Western and general adventure fiction.

 The magazine was successful, and many of the writers whose work appeared in its pages, such as Hugh B. Cave, went on to greater commercial and critical success.
 Writer George Harmon Coxe created "Casey, Crime Photographer", for the magazine; the character became a media franchise, appearing in novels, films, radio and television programs, comic books, and theatrical productions.

 Black Mask's covers were usually painted by Fred Craft or J. W. Schlaikjer.
 Shaw gave Arthur Rodman Bowker a monopoly on creating illustrations for the interior of the magazine.

 Decline and revival

 Black Mask reached a sales peak in the early 1930s, but then interest began to wane under increasing pressure from radio, the cinema, and rival pulp magazines.
 In 1936, refusing to cut writers' already meager pay, Shaw resigned, and many of the high-profile authors abandoned the magazine with him.
 Shaw's successor, Fanny Ellsworth (1936–40), managed to attract new writers to Black Mask, including Cornell Woolrich, Frank Gruber, Max Brand and Steve Fisher.
 However, from the 1940s on, Black Mask was in decline, despite the efforts of a new editor, Kenneth S. White (1940–48).
 The magazine in this period carried the work of John D. MacDonald.
 Henry Steeger then edited Black Mask anonymously until it ceased publication in 1951.
+In 1953, Ellery Queen Mystery Magazine bought Black Mask Magazine, and turned it into a special department which “features harder-edged works of crime, noir, and private-eye writers.”
+Black Mask ceased to exist in EQMM in the 1970s but was reinstated in 2008 and continues to run today.